 To wrap it up

 Like I’ve mentioned in another post, color is a powerful tool that can mold our perception of the world.
-This is a brilliant case of how much color helped shape the characters, their roles, and their oppressing regime and elevated this series to a new level.
+This is a brilliant case of how color helps shape the characters, their roles, and the oppressing regime and elevates this series to a new level.

 If you haven’t already, please give it a shot and watch some episodes.
-On the other hand, if you’re a fan like me, let me know in the comments what’s your favorite character and why ?
+Let me know in the comments what’s your favorite character and why?